You can filter your New Relic One dashboards by faceted attributes, making your dashboards more interactive and easy to use.

 Example use of facet filtering

-Let's say you create the following facet-containing NRQL query for an existing dashboard in New Relic One:
+Let's say you create the following facet-containing NRQL query for an existing dashboard in the UI:

 If you select Filter the current dashboard, that chart will be used to filter the current dashboard by the available userAgentName